About

 Most of my technical work lives around data analysis, machine learning, automation, Linux systems, and self-hosting.
 I use Python and SQL for analysis, modelling, and scripting; I’ve worked with tools like pandas, NumPy, scikit-learn, PyTorch, Jupyter, Git, Docker, and Caddy; and I’ve built everything from data-science pipelines to small web apps to self-hosted services on a VPS.

-A lot of my projects start with a question I find interesting: Can I automate boring parts of language learning?
+A lot of my projects start with something I find interesting: Can I automate boring parts of language learning?
 Can I self-host my own privacy-respecting tools instead of relying on a dozen random services?
 What can I do with all this climbing data?
 Can I de-google?

 The answer is usually: sort of, but it takes longer than expected.